-In addition to the Federal laws governing fireworks, state and local fireworks laws can vary widely.
-Be sure to check your state and local fireworks laws for regulations governing the possession, distribution or shooting of fireworks.
+In the United States, the laws governing consumer fireworks vary widely from state to state, and from county to county.
+Be sure to check your state and local laws for regulations governing the possession, distribution or shooting of fireworks.